PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 The game had wrongly colored eye textures (yellow/blue) but is now correctly white:

 {{< img-cmp before="./img/Pic25-UltimateBefore.png" after="./img/Pic26-UltimateAfter.png">}}

+{{< progress/github-link prNums="5199" title="Merge the Qt branch: Part 1" authors="stenzek" >}}

+The new GUI is moving along very well, but is not at feature parity as the current WX-Widgets GUI is.
+Please be patient when it will be released to you guys.

 {{< progress/github-link prNums="5234" title="GameDB: remove patches for  'Neo Contra' and add EE rounding and clamping" authors="Mrlinkwii" >}}